wrhe/wrhe.github.io/_pages/about.md

 <span style="font-size:1.2em;">**About Me**</span>\\
 Welcome to my website!
 I am a second-year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
 I am fortunate to be advised by [Ryan O'Donnell](https://www.cs.cmu.edu/~odonnell/).
 Previously, I was an undergraduate at Duke University, where I got my B.S. in Mathematics and Computer Science and was fortunate to be advised by [Benjamin Rossman](https://users.cs.duke.edu/~br148/) and [Debmalya Panigrahi](https://www.debmalyapanigrahi.org/).

 My research interests lie broadly in the intersection of theoretical computer science and probability theory.
-Recently I have been working topics such as Markov chain mixing, distribution testing, and random matrix theory.
+Recently I have been working topics such as Markov chain mixing and distribution testing.
 As an undergraduate I worked on circuit complexity and graph algorithms.

 Outside of research, I enjoy playing basketball, playing tennis, and watching movies.